 Kim Burt – Project Coordinator (HR)

-Kim’s a natural introvert who, through the Graduate Development Programme, has finally found the confidence to make the most of her opportunities.
+Kim’s a natural introvert who, through the Graduate Development Programme (GDP), has finally found the confidence to make the most of her opportunities.

 When I finished my studies at NTU, I really lacked confidence.
-I’m quite a naturally introverted person, and would always find it difficult to make myself heard in new situations.
-Being on this programme has helped me improve this in a variety of situations in a massive way.
-The programme helped me explore why I lacked confidence, and once I understood why, it was so much easier to work on ways to boost my own self-assurance.
-Before the programme I would never have been able to hold a conversation with senior staff, or stand in front of a room of people to deliver a presentation or a workshop.
-Now, thanks to the development opportunities on offer in this programme, I can confidently take on these tasks and know I can do a good job of it.
-I can honestly say that I wouldn’t be where I am at now without the programme.
+I’m quite a naturally introverted person and would always find it difficult to make myself heard in new situations.
+Being on the GDP helped me to massively improve this in a variety of situations.
+The Programme helped me explore why I lacked confidence, and once I understood why, it was so much easier to work on ways to boost my self-assurance.
+Before, I ‘d never have been able to hold a conversation with senior staff or stand in front of a room of people to deliver a presentation or a workshop.
+Now, thanks to the development opportunities, I can confidently take on these tasks and know I can do a good job of it.
+I can honestly say that I wouldn’t be where I am at now without the Programme.

 The staff here are so supportive.
-My line manager has got a perfect blend of support and leaving you to be independent, and that was so helpful for me.
-She and the rest of the line managers on this scheme are so good at giving you many opportunities to develop and improve yourself.
-They’re all so committed to seeing us graduates be the best professionals we can, and it’s comforting to know that we have so many people invested in us.
+My line manager provides a perfect blend of support and opportunities to be independent which was so helpful for me.
+She and the rest of the line managers are fantastic at putting you forward for chances to develop and improve yourself.
+They’re all committed to seeing us graduates be the best professionals we can be, and it’s comforting to know that we have people invested in us.

-I would 100% would recommend the programme to a friend, it’s the best thing I ever did for my professional development.
-It’s coached me to have the drive to push on when projects come to a stop, rather than just buckling under the pressure.
-But I think most of all, it’s helped me to think of myself as a professional, rather than just a student who is in a job.
+I would 100% would recommend the Programme to a friend, it’s the best thing I ever did for my professional development.
+It’s coached me to have the drive to push on when projects come to a stop rather than just buckling under the pressure.
+Most of all, it’s helped me to think of myself as a professional rather than just a student who is in a job.